Russia says it foiled Ukrainian drone attack on Moscow as Kyiv's counteroffensive grinds on

 Authorities in Ukraine, which generally avoid commenting on attacks on Russian soil, didn't say whether it launched the drone raid.

+As with previous drone attacks on Moscow, it was impossible to verify the Russian military’s announcement that it downed all of them.

 The drone attack prompted authorities to temporarily restrict flights at Moscow’s Vnukovo airport and divert flights to two other Moscow main airports.
-Vnukovo is about 15 kilometers (9 miles) southwest of Moscow.
+Vnukovo is about 15 kilometers (nine miles) southwest of Moscow.

 In May, two daring drone attacks jolted the Russian capital, in what appeared to be Kyiv's deepest strikes into Russia.